-All EEX members, including admitted EUA Spot members, must additionally prove their Eligibility in the Phase 3 Auctions via the Eligibility Form.
-In addition, EEX may request supporting documents such as verification of your Union Registry account and current versions of your company’s annual report and extract from the commercial registry.
+All EEX members, including admitted EUA Spot members, must in addition prove their eligibility in the Phase 3 Auctions via the Eligibility Form.
+Furthermore, EEX may request supporting documents such as verification of your Union Registry account, current versions of your company’s annual report and extract from the commercial registry.

 I am already an EEX member but not currently admitted to the EUA spot market.
 What do I have to do in order to participate in the auctions?

-EEX members may contact the EEX Sales Team in Leipzig, London, or Paris, to be guided through the admission process for the EUA spot market.
-This will include the completion of some basic forms for identifying two persons responsible for registry transaction requests, ordering a technical connection to the spot market, and identifying an authorized trader for the spot market.
-Support is provided by the EEX Admissions department.
-Once setup is complete, EEX Market Supervision will send the member their login details for EUA spot trading and for the auction platform.
-There is no extra cost for existing members to join the spot market.
+EEX members may contact their responsible Key Account Manager from the EEX Sales Team in Leipzig, London, Madrid, Milan, Paris or Chicago to be guided through the admission process.
+Alternatively EEX members may directly contact the single admission team of EEX and ECC for the EUA spot market.
+This will include the completion of some basic forms in order to identify two persons responsible for registry transaction requests, ordering a technical connection and identifying an authorised trader for the spot market.

 I would like to become an EEX member in order to participate in the auctions.
 What do I have to do?